 PHIL 274.001 – Race, Racism, and Social Justice: African-American Political Philosophy

 Instructor: Alex Campbell.
-This course meets MTWRF 1:15 – 2:45 p.m. via synchronous remote instruction.
+This course meets MTWRF 1:15 – 2:45 p.m. via remote synchronous (RS) instruction.

 In 1903, W.E.B.
 DuBois predicted that the problem of the twentieth century would be “the problem of the color-line” – that is, of the ways in which race affects Americans’ relations with one another.
 We can find evidence that DuBois was right in all sorts of places: in representations of black Americans on television and in film, in the war on drugs, in relations between black Americans and the police, and in segregated cities across the country.
 The “problem of the color-line” is not a single problem, but a collection of many diverse problems that the American institution of race regenerates through the decades.